Possible reasons why your website search ranking changes over time or even overnight.

 Localization, personalization and much more

 To improve relevancy , search and search results have become more and more personalized and localized.
 You can run a few simple tests with Google to see this.
-For example, if you are in San Jose, California and search for “pizza san jose,” what you will likely see first is the information from Google Places including a Google map with a list of pizza stores in or near San Jose, CA labelled A, B, C… in red.
+For example, if you are in San Jose, California and search for “pizza san jose,” what you will likely see first is the information from Google Business Listing including a Google map with a list of pizza stores in or near San Jose, CA labelled A, B, C… in red.
 This is a clear example of localization; Google gives more priority to local listings – in this case pizza stores – compared to general listings.
+Or if you’re using your mobile device to search, Google will give more priorities to websites that are mobile-compliant.

-Google has been personalizing the search results based on your recent search engine queries; Yahoo! and Bing are believed to do the same thing if not done so already, so what’s next?
+Google has been personalizing the search results based on your recent search engine queries; Yahoo! and Bing are believed to do the same thing, so what’s next?

 If you want to solve the search ranking drop issue a bit more systematically, this related post may be helpful.
 Although it doesn’t show you how to tackle the problem directly, you can still use the technique and solve your own problem.
 Read more about What to Do When Your Website Traffic Dropped.